 - C. Major development proposals should meet the minimum standards outlined in the Mayor's supplementary planning guidance and this should be clearly demonstrated within a design and access statement." - 10.10.
 Epping Forest is a special area of conservation (SAC) of international importance.
 Parts of the SAC lie within the Plan Area.
-Policy SUS1 paragraph 10.3. recognises the importance of the SAC and is intended to ensure that nearby development does not have a detrimental effect on the environment of the SAC. - Given the importance to local people of the other sites designated in Appendix 2 as Local Green Spaces Policy SUS1 also seeks to protect these sites from the adverse effects of development. - 10.11.
-In Policy SUS1 paragraph 10.3 the Plan recognises the importance of the Ching Brook as an important green corridor through the Plan Area, its designation in the LBWF Local Plan as a site of Archaeological Importance and the need to protect the habitat surrounding the Ching Brook from any adverse effects that may arise from development. - 10.12.
+Policy BNC1 paragraph 10.3. recognises the importance of the SAC and is intended to ensure that nearby development does not have a detrimental effect on the environment of the SAC.

+Given the importance to local people of the sites designated in Policy GNE1, Policy BNC1 also seeks to protect these sites from the adverse effects of development.

+10.11.
+In Policy BNC1 paragraph 10.3 the Plan recognises the importance of the Ching Brook as an important green corridor through the Plan Area, its designation in the LBWF Local Plan as a site of Archaeological Importance and the need to protect the habitat surrounding the Ching Brook from any adverse effects that may arise from development.

+Accordingly, the Plan recommends that the following measures should be considered for proposed development near the River Ching:

+- A naturalised buffer zone of at least 8 metres from the top of the bank of the River Ching / Ching Brook The buffer zone should be designed and managed for the benefit of biodiversity, e.g. by planting of locally appropriate species native to the UK, and otherwise 'undisturbed' by development i.e. no fencing, footpaths or other development and should not include formal landscaping.
+A buffer zone will provide multiple benefits including natural flood management, aesthetically pleasing space and improved habitats for local biodiversity. - If invasive species are present, these should be removed with consideration for a long term management and control plan.
+When visiting any site, work methods should include appropriate biosecurity measures to prevent the spread and contamination of Invasive Non-native Species in order to avoid contravention of the Wildlife and Countryside Act 1981. - The proposed development has the potential to cause light spill onto the River Ching / Ching Brook Light spill from external artificial lighting disrupts the natural diurnal rhythms of a range of wildlife using and inhabiting the river and its corridor habitat, and in particular is inhibitive to bats utilising the river corridor.

+To minimise light spill, development proposals should consider location and direction of external artificial lights to be such that the lighting levels within 8/5 metres of the top of bank of the watercourse are maintained at background levels of 0-2 lux.

+- 10.12.
 The Plan also acknowledges the designation of the Ching Brook as a designated water body under the Water Framework Directive and supports compliance with Policy 5.4 of the London Plan ("Retrofitting") and the Mayor's SPG for Sustainable Design & Construction section on Water Efficiency. - 10.13.
 The London Plan (7.64) says "trees play an invaluable role in terms of the natural environment, air quality, adapting to and mitigating climate change and contributing to the quality and character of London's environment".
-The Mayor wants to see "an increase in tree cover with an additional two million trees by 2025". - 10.14.
+The Mayor wants to see "an increase in tree cover with an additional two million trees by 2025".

+10.14.
 The Area has an abundance of street trees which are widely appreciated and valued by those living and working in the Area, and have an important role in contributing to the overall character of the Area.
 Many of the trees are protected by TPOs including all trees in Conservation Areas.
-Accordingly, the Plan aims to support the goals of the London Plan through Policy SUS1 above.
+Accordingly, the Plan aims to support the goals of the London Plan through Policy BNC1 above.

-11. POLICY SET 8: GUIDANCE FOR DEVELOPMENT OF SITES (GDS)

-11.1.
-POLICY GDS1: Guidance for Development of Sites

-11.2.
-Any development proposals of five homes or more within the Plan Area shall be informed by consultation with residents of nearby homes and the Highams Park Planning Group.
-Evidence of such consultation and how it has directed the development proposal must be submitted with the planning application.

-- 11.4.
-Development & redevelopment of sites shall be consistent with Objectives 1-7 of this plan and in general compliance with the policies contained herein. - 11.5.
-In the WFCS 21 Highams Park is designated as part of the Chingford core area and, as such, is designated as a predominantly suburban area that contains large pockets of forest and green belt land. - 11.6.
-In view of the character of the Area, the Plan believes that use of brownfield sites within the Plan Area are more suitable for development than the green spaces.
-For the avoidance of doubt, this does not mean that the Plan is recommending any specific sites for development.
-Should development of any brownfield sites take place it must be in accordance with the policies in the Plan and in accordance with the expectations of local residents.

-12. POLICY SET 9: DEVELOPER CONTRIBUTIONS (DCO)
+11. POLICY SET 8: DEVELOPER CONTRIBUTIONS (DCO)